MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

     > **Note**: You can review the documentation to [start the function app project locally][azure-functions-core-tools-start-function] using the **Azure Functions Core Tools**.
 1. On the taskbar, select the **Windows Terminal** icon again to open a new instance of the **Windows Terminal** application.
-1. At the open command prompt, enter the following command, and then select Enter to start the **httprepl** tool setting the base Uniform Resource Identifier (URI) to ``http://localhost:7071``:
+1. When you receive the open command prompt, enter the following command, and then select Enter to start the **httprepl** tool setting the base Uniform Resource Identifier (URI) to ``http://localhost:7071``:

     ```powershell
     httprepl http://localhost:7071
     ```

-    > **Note**: An error message displayed by the httprepl tool.
+    > **Note**: An error message is displayed by the httprepl tool.
 This message occurs because the tool is searching for a Swagger definition file to use to "traverse" the API.
-Because your functio projectp does not produce a Swagger definition file, you will need to traverse the API manually.
+Because your functio projectp does not produce a Swagger definition file, you'll need to traverse the API manually.
-1. At the tool prompt, enter the following command, and then select Enter to browse to the relative **api** directory:
+1. When you receive the tool prompt, enter the following command, and then select Enter to browse to the relative **api** directory:

     ```powershell
     cd api